 Frequently asked questions

+What is a creative agency retainer?
 A creative agency retainer is a contract stipulated by you, the service provider, and a customer for ongoing work.
 The agreement is done based on the promise of future work offered at a competitive rate when compared to hiring an employee or other methods.

+How do you structure a creative retainer?
 Structuring a good creative retainer is all about setting the right expectations and understanding the scope of your services.
-The customer must not be able to “boss you around” in regards to what they want, they should know what is offered upfront.
+The customer must not be able to "boss you around" in regards to what they want, they should know what is offered upfront.

+How does a retainer agency contract work?
 There are two types of retainer agreement you can use as a creative agency: 1) the pay-for-work retainer, and; 2) the pay-for-access retainer.
 Both have their pros and cons and are extensively described in the article specifically for creative agencies to use (writing, video making, etc).

-This depends entirely on what is included in the monthly package as well as many other factors like brand reputation, perceived value, customer budget, etc. There’s no one-size-fits-all solution to this but we have some helpful guidelines in the article for you to follow.
+How much should you charge for a retainer?
+This depends entirely on what is included in the monthly package as well as many other factors like brand reputation, perceived value, customer budget, etc. There's no one-size-fits-all solution to this but we have some helpful guidelines in the article for you to follow.